emmabritton/tape-device/language.md

 ### Data

 The tape file can include byte arrays of data.
-Each data line must be an array of arrays and must be a max of 255 per sub array and 254 sub arrays.
+Each data line must be an array of arrays and must be a max of 255 bytes per sub array and 254 sub arrays.
 The input can be bytes, characters or strings (that will be converted to a byte array):
 ```asm
 .data
 squares=[[1,4,9,25,36]]